SovereignCloudStack/website/_i18n/en/_posts/blog/2022-09-28-gaia-x-hackathon-5.md

 /opt/jboss/keycloak/bin/kcadm.sh create partialImport -r osism -s ifResourceExists=OVERWRITE -o -f osism2.json
 ```

+### Teamworks to succeed

+One of the great effects of such an event is that various people collaboratively work together on solving
+issues.
+In a joint `tmux`-session we worked together and each of us was able to bring something to the table
+to help succeed.
+While it might initially feel weird to "poke around together at the problem" in a shared
+session, in the end it will lead to a good outcome _as well as_ a learning experience for everyone.

 Finally, we were able to use the Gaia-X compliant Participant Credential we've created earlier
 to authenticate against our Keycloak instance. 🎉